jscherff/cmdbd/README.md

 * **Serial Number Requests** contains all requests for a new serial number. **CMDBd** updates new request records with the issued serial number.
 Multiple requests will create multiple records.
 This provides the ability to detect failures in device serial number configuration and also detect fraudulent usage and abuse.
 * **Device Changes** contains configuration changes detected during device audits.
 Each device configuration attribute change detected during an audit creates one record.

-Serial number requests, check-ins, and audits record the following information in the database:
+#### Columns
+The Device Checkins, Serialized Devices, Unserialized Devices, and Serial Number Requests tables have the following columns:

 * Hostname
 * Vendor ID
 * Product ID